pallets/quart/docs/discussion/python_versions.rst

 Python version support
 ======================

-The master branch and releases >= 0.7.0 onwards only support Python 3.7.0 or greater.
+The main branch and releases >= 0.7.0 onwards only support Python 3.7.0 or greater.

 Python 3.7.0 is required to utilise ContextVars and doing so